Tactakon/Deliverable/Milestone.md

 - Spotify API  - we need the music for the playlists.
 - Functionality to add to a shared playlist.
 - Passcode function, a playlist can be modified upon passcode entry.
-- The queued song will refresh and now show as an upcoming song, implement a queue.
+- The queued song will refresh and now show as an item, implement a queue (songs will not be playing from MVP).
 - The ability to remove songs from playlists (very simple and basic).

 ### **2. What features or additional engineering work will it take to get you to a project you’d be comfortable inviting other people to use?** ###